ApatheticEuphoria/WPS-SLAUGHTER/README.md

 Credits:

- - Help & Support from: Aanarchyy,Deltax.
+ - Help & Support from: Aanarchyy,Deltax,Strasharo.
  - Based on ideas from Repzeroworld.

  !!!!!FOR EDUCATIONAL OR TESTING PURPOSES ONLY!!!!!